Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 # Configure Entra ID

-You are Allan Deyoung, the newly promoted IT-Security specialist of Contoso Ltd. As the company recently acquired Tailwind Traders, you reviewed your Entra ID tenant and decided on new security requirements.
+You are the newly promoted IT-Security specialist of Contoso Ltd. As the company recently acquired Tailwind Traders, you reviewed your Entra ID tenant and decided on new security requirements.
 Your task is to manage the tasks and implement policies to meet the requirements that come with the acquisition.

 You reviewed enterprise applications and noted that some users have provided permissions for a third-party application to access their mailbox data.
 This is a potential risk for data loss from email correspondence.
 Therefore, you wish to restrict this behavior but allow users to sign-in and share login IDs to websites Microsoft has validated.
 You also want to allow users to request specific access to new SaaS products using their Entra ID identity.